waterloospan/Dexie.js/CPP.md

 ### Static and Global Variables

 Objects with [static storage duration](http://en.cppreference.com/w/cpp/language/storage_duration#Storage_duration) are forbidden unless they are [trivially destructible](http://en.cppreference.com/w/cpp/types/is_destructible).
 Informally this means that the destructor does not do anything, even taking member and base destructors into account.
 More formally it means that the type has no user-defined or virtual destructor and that all bases and non-static members are trivially destructible.

 Static function-local variables may use dynamic initialization.
-Use of dynamic initialization for static class member variables or variables at namespace scope is discouraged, but allowed in limited circumstances; see below for details.
+Use of dynamic initialization for static class member variables or variables at namespace scope is discouraged.

-As a rule of thumb: a global variable satisfies these requirements if its declaration, considered in isolation, could be `constexpr`.

-Every object has a storage duration, which correlates with its lifetime.
-Objects with static storage duration live from the point of their initialization until the end of the program.
-Such objects appear as variables at namespace scope ("global variables"), as static data members of classes, or as function-local variables that are declared with the `static` specifier.
-Function-local static variables are initialized when control first passes through their declaration; all other objects with static storage duration are initialized as part of program start-up.
-All objects with static storage duration are destroyed at program exit (which happens before unjoined threads are terminated).

-Initialization may be dynamic, which means that something non-trivial happens during initialization.
-(For example, consider a constructor that allocates memory, or a variable that is initialized with the current process ID.)
-The other kind of initialization is static initialization.
-The two aren't quite opposites, though: static initialization _always_ happens to objects with static storage duration (initializing the object either to a given constant or to a representation consisting of all bytes set to zero), whereas dynamic initialization happens after that, if required.

-Global and static variables are very useful for a large number of applications: named constants, auxiliary data structures internal to some translation unit, command-line flags, logging, registration mechanisms, background infrastructure, etc.

-Global and static variables that use dynamic initialization or have non-trivial destructors create complexity that can easily lead to hard-to-find bugs.
-Dynamic initialization is not ordered across translation units, and neither is destruction (except that destruction happens in reverse order of initialization).
-When one initialization refers to another variable with static storage duration, it is possible that this causes an object to be accessed before its lifetime has begun (or after its lifetime has ended).
-Moreover, when a program starts threads that are not joined at exit, those threads may attempt to access objects after their lifetime has ended if their destructor has already run.

 #### Decision on destruction